-From free activities to smashing hotel deals, here are 11 reasons to visit Baltimore this spring and summer.
+From free activities to smashing hotel deals, here are 11 reasons to visit Baltimore this fall.

 There is good news for weary bus riders.
-If you book a full-price Amtrak ticket to Baltimore now through December 19th, 2013, you get an additional companion ticket for 30% off.
+If you book a full-price Amtrak ticket to Baltimore now through October 21, 2013, you’ll get an additional companion ticket for 31% off.
 The trip takes under three hours.
-This offer is available on the Amtrak website.
+This offer (valid for travel during October 22 – December 12, 2013) is available on the Amtrak website.

 2. Charm City Circulator